 What is scheduling?

-Scheduling is a tool in Productive that enables you to plan your time for your entire team.
+Scheduling is a tool that enables you to do high level time allocations for your entire team.

 You can find this feature under the Time section in Productive.

 You can’t be efficient without a good scheduling workflow.
 How do you know who’s going to work on what project and for how long?
 What if someone gets sick and you need to assign the project to someone else?
 Who’s available?
 Who’s going to be available in 4 days, 4 weeks, 4 months?